 When is it Time to Clean Your Oven?

 The first clue that it would be a good idea to clean your oven would be if there is any visible grease or baked-on food inside your oven.
 Your next clue would be if when you turn it on there is a funky smell to it.
 Lastly, if you let your oven go a bit too long between cleanings you may see a bit of smoke.

 Natural Ways to Clean Your Oven

 Making a thin paste out of baking soda and warm water is a great way to clean your oven.
 Just apply the paste to the walls and bottom of the oven with some sort of abrasive sponge.
-Let the paste sit for 12 hours.
+Let the paste sit for a while.
 Use a warm damp cloth to wipe it away.